Pakistan grapples with drug-resistant typhoid outbreak

 Reuters visited several areas where the vaccine was being administered, predominantly in low income areas with poor quality, illegal housing.

-“Typhoid is a nightmare in countries like Pakistan because the hygienic situation is not good,” said Muhammad Khalid Shafi, a pediatrician and associate professor at Dow Medical College in Karachi.
+“Typhoid is a nightmare in countries like Pakistan because the hygienic situation is not good,” said Muhammad Khalid Shafi, a paediatrician and associate professor at Dow Medical College in Karachi.

-Resistance to immunization programs has hampered attempts to stamp out other diseases.
+Resistance to immunisation programmes has hampered attempts to stamp out other diseases.

 They said in some areas, as many as 8% of families may be refusing or avoiding vaccination, a level which would mean the disease is not eradicated.

-In several areas of Karachi, local mosques make announcements urging parents to get their children vaccinated against typhoid, especially in low-income neighborhoods.
+In several areas of Karachi, local mosques make announcements urging parents to get their children vaccinated against typhoid, especially in low-income neighbourhoods.

 The costs of refusing vaccination can be steep.
 The only antibiotic treatment to the latest strain of typhoid is expensive.
 Sajjad’s father, Syed Ahmed Jafer, estimates the cost of his treatment at 400,000 Pakistani rupees ($2,584) - a huge sum for almost any family in the country.